XRPLF/xrpl-dev-portal/content/concepts/tokens/tokens.md

 A stablecoin issuer should offer _deposits_ and _withdrawals_ to exchange the tokens for the actual currency or asset in the world outside the XRP Ledger.

 In practice, the XRP Ledger is a computer system that cannot enforce any rules outside of itself, so stablecoins on the XRP Ledger depend on their issuer's integrity.
-If you can't count on the stablecoin's issuer to redeem your tokens for the real thing on demand, then you shouldn't expect the stablecoin to retain its value.
+If you can't count on the stablecoin's issuer to redeem your tokens for the real thing on demand, then you shouldn't expect the stablecoin to hold its value.
 As a user, you should be mindful of who's issuing the tokens: are they reliable, lawful, and solvent?
 If not, it's probably best not to hold those tokens.

 For more information on how to run a gateway, see the [Becoming an XRP Ledger Gateway](become-an-xrp-ledger-gateway.html).